 Findings

-• No subreddit pair reached NSS ≥ 1.0 on shared domains; the highest overlap (r/progressive–r/DemocraticSocialism at 0.879) collapsed to 0.094 at the URL level, indicating different stories are shared from common sources.
+• No subreddit pair reached NSS ≥ 1.0 on shared domains; the highest pairing was r/progressive–r/DemocraticSocialism at 0.879.

-• Cross-posting never exceeded NSS = 0.206; cross-commenting never exceeded 0.280 — users rarely leave their homebase.
+• Cross-posting never exceeded NSS = 0.206 and cross-commenting never exceeded 0.280; users rarely leave their homebase subreddit.

-• r/politics shows uniformly low overlap with both left- and right-leaning subreddits, undermining both the “left-leaning bias” claim and the public-sphere framing.
+• r/politics shows uniformly low overlaps with both left- and right-leaning subreddits, undermining its framing as a cross-ideological hub or a clearly left-biased space.

-• Right-leaning subreddits cohere around shared antagonists (“woke,” “the left,” “cancel culture”), while left-leaning ones display greater topical diversity (gun control, electoral politics, economic reform, Marxist critique, anti-Trump resistance).
+• Right-leaning subreddits cohere around shared antagonists (“woke,” “the left,” “cancel culture”); left-leaning subreddits are more topically heterogeneous (guns, gender, electoral politics, economic critique, anti-Trump resistance).

 Connections